(Para ver esta página en Español, haga clic aquí).

 In early September 2017, Puerto Rico was strafed by Hurricane Irma, knocking out power to 1 million people and damaging communities mostly on the north side of the island.
-Two weeks later, the U.S. territory sustained a direct hit from Hurricane Maria, the worst storm ever recorded to hit Puerto Rico.
+Two weeks later, the U.S. territory sustained a direct hit from Hurricane María, the worst storm ever recorded to hit Puerto Rico.
 3.4 million people were left without power, many for 6 months and longer due to the massive devastation of the island’s infrastructure.
 Damage to homes, business, churches, and community centers across the island was devastating.

 From the beginning, the Christian Church (Disciples of Christ) in the United States and Canada (CCDOC) responded in partnership with the ICDCPR.
 Staff from several General Ministries of the CCDOC and the Centro Cristiano of the ICDCPR collaborated to identify needs and resources for relief.
 Relationships grew stronger as plans were developed for the recovery and beyond.
 The ICDCPR is committed to helping the people of Puerto Rico in this recovery while also strengthening their networks and preparing their people for the next disaster.
 Week of Compassion, Disciples Volunteering, and Global Ministries are collectively supporting the ICDCPR program.
-Disciples are invited to work with Discipulos in support of their recovery.
+Disciples are invited to work with Discípulos in support of their recovery.

 Recovery work will focus in 4 municipalities, repairing homes for those unable to complete their recovery without assistance.
 Exterior work for securing homes may include repairs to metal and concrete roofs and installing windows and doors.
-Interior work for making homes livable may include painting, flooring, and wall repairs.
+Interior work for making homes livable may include cleaning, painting, flooring, and wall repairs.
 It is helpful if each mission group has a member comfortable in leading repairs under local supervision (keeping in mind that the way things are done in Puerto Rico is not necessarily the same as they are done in the continental U.S.).
 It is also helpful if a member of the mission group speaks Spanish.
 Even better is if all members spend some time familiarizing themselves with basic Spanish words and phrases prior to their journey.

 Groups will make their own travel arrangements to Puerto Rico.
 Housing and transportation will be provided once teams arrive and local congregations are looking into providing some meals to mission teams as well.
-Participants are asked to contribute $175 each for material costs, primarily, and to provide some supplemental program support.
-A non-refundable deposit of $25 / person is due to Disciples Home Missions when group registration is confirmed.
+Participants are asked to contribute for material costs, primarily, and to provide some supplemental program support [the exact amount is being determined].
+A non-refundable deposit of $50 / person is due to Disciples Home Missions when group registration is confirmed.
 The balance is due two months prior to your trip.
-Scholarships are available; please inquire with Josh Baird.
+Scholarships are available – please contact Josh Baird with questions.

 For more information contact Josh Baird by email or phone: 985-778-6915.